ieee-cis/IEEE-CIS-Open-Access-Book-Volume-1/README.md

 Each chapter is within a folder, where Part 2 contains the search-based optimisation chapters and Part 3 contains the learning systems chapters.

-Please make alterations only the folder corresponding to your chapter, except for (1) below.
+Please make alterations only the folder corresponding to your chapter, except for (3) below.

-1. When adding packages, add them to the file main.tex.
+1. Add all your packages to the isolated chapter .tex file in the folder corresponding to your chapter.

+2. Compile the file corresponding to your isolated chapter.
+This will allow you to create a separate pdf file for your chapter.

+3. Add all your packages to the main.tex at the root folder of the book, if they are not already included there.

-2. The header of the chapter should have as in the current template:
+4. The header of the chapter should have as in the current template:

 \title{Title}
 \label{chp:label} % don't change the label currently inserted in your chapter .tex